-It is with great respect that we salute the fact that Qatar has supported in 2016 the adoption of the Declaration on the Right to Peace9.
+It is with great respect that we salute the fact that Angola has supported in 2016 the adoption of the Declaration on the Right to Peace9.
 It is time to implement it10.

-The right to participation, including of women and youth and disabled persons is highly important as well.
-The more people take responsibility for their life, the more they will respect the lives of others as of all.
+The right to participation, including of women, youth and disabled persons is highly important as well.
+The more people take responsibility for their life, the more they will respect the lives of others, the lives of all.
 Further, the more people participate to decision making, the easier it will be to achieve the Sustainable Development Goals (SDG).

 The right to accurate standards of living, including the rights to food, water and sanitation, clothing and housing, to work and social security deserve full attention too, in all circumstances.

 The right to health is an essential right for the fulfilment of the right to life and of the subsequent right to longevity.
 It is needed as well to achieve societies in which human rights are all equally shared.
-The human right to a healthy natural environment, thus sustaining humanity and life on Earth, deserves accurate protection and attention as well.
-The right to happiness or to fulfilment in reverence for life should be mentioned as:
+The human right to a healthy natural environment, thus sustaining humanity and life on Earth, deserves accurate protection.

+The right to happiness or to fulfilment in reverence for life should always be mentioned: